zdravkov/kendo-docs/web/grid/appearance.md

     /* How to apply minimum width to the Grid when scrolling is disabled */

-    #GridID /* or use the .k-grid class to apply to all Grids */
+    #GridID
     {
         min-width: 800px;
     }

-    /* How to apply minimum width to the Grid tables when scrolling is enabled */
+    /* How to apply minimum width to the Grid tables when scrolling is enabled and nested tables (hierarchy) ARE NOT USED */

     #GridID .k-grid-header-wrap > table, /* header table */
-    #GridID .k-grid-content > table, /* data table, no virtual scrolling */
+    #GridID .k-grid-content table, /* data table, no virtual scrolling */
-    #GridID .k-virtual-scrollable-wrap > table /* data table, with virtual scrolling */
+    #GridID .k-virtual-scrollable-wrap table /* data table, with virtual scrolling */
     {
         min-width: 800px;
+    }

+    /* How to apply minimum width to the Grid tables when scrolling is enabled and nested tables (hierarchy) ARE USED */

+    #GridID .k-grid-header-wrap > table, /* header table */
+    #GridID .k-grid-content table, /* data table, no virtual scrolling */
+    #GridID .k-virtual-scrollable-wrap table /* data table, with virtual scrolling */
+    {
+        min-width: 800px;
+    }
+    #GridID .k-grid-content table table, /* data table, no virtual scrolling */
+    #GridID .k-virtual-scrollable-wrap table table /* data table, with virtual scrolling */
+    {
+        min-width: initial;
     }

 Using the Grid ID (Name) in the above selectors is optional, so that the styles are applied to a particular Grid instance only.